ConnectedLib/connectedlib10/modules/youth-development/section-3-2.md

 ## More Connected or Less Connected?

 What are the consequences of increased online communication and decreased in-person communication?
 Young people have traded hanging out with friends in person with spending time on social media.
-Is time spent online making making youth more or less connected with each other?
+Is time spent online making youth more or less connected with each other?

 <div class="explanatory">
   <p>The App Generation</p>